 Potential Savings are Higher With Solar PV

-Water heating uses a lot of energy1, so solar thermal can give you big savings on your bills.
+Forgetting to turn off the immersion is the nightmare of every Irish householder.
+And it’s true that it takes a lot of electricity to heat a full water cylinder.
+So heating water with solar thermal instead of an immersion heater can give you significant savings on your electricity bills.
 However, solar PV gives you even more savings.
-This is because solar PV can power any electrical appliance in your home, along with heating water.
+This is because – in addition to giving you hot water – solar PV can help power every electrical appliance in your home.

 Solar PV Requires Almost No Indoor Space